avnerdorman/pulse-lab/README.md

 ```zsh
 npx browserify src/app.js -o bundle.js
 ```

+## Pattern Import/Export
+**Export:** Click "Copy to Clipboard" or "Download .txt" to save your pattern in a human-readable text format with tempo, length, and pulse/track data.

+**Import:** Click "Import Pattern" to load a previously exported .txt file.
+The app will automatically match track labels to the current sample set and apply the pattern (with tempo and length).

+## Pattern Utilities
+- **Reset to Pulse:** Sets hi-hat (or closest match) to all 16th notes - great starting point for exploring subdivisions
+- **Clear Grid:** Removes all beats from all tracks (preserves pulse row)

 ## Tempo Mapping
 - The UI `BPM` is musical tempo (quarter-notes per minute).